matfish2/vue-tables-2/README.md

 or [here](https://jsfiddle.net/matfish2/js4bmdbL/) for a rudimentary server component demo

-**Recently Added: Resizable Columns, Editable Cells, Hidden Columns, and more.
+**Recently Added: Resizable Columns, Editable Cells, Hidden Columns, Improved Accessibility, and more.
 Please stay tuned for more and consider supporting the cause by clicking the Sponsor button above :)**

 - [Usage](#usage)